yjyao/practical-python/Notes/02_Working_with_data/02_Containers.md

 Using this code as a rough guide, create a new file `report.py`.
 In that file, define a function `read_portfolio(filename)` that opens a given portfolio file and reads it into a list of tuples.
-To do this, you’re going to make a few minor modifications to the above code.
+To do this, you're going to make a few minor modifications to the above code.

-First, instead of defining `total_cost = 0`, you’ll make a variable that’s initially set to an empty list.
+First, instead of defining `total_cost = 0`, you'll make a variable that's initially set to an empty list.
 For example:

 ```python
 portfolio = []
 ```

-Next, instead of totaling up the cost, you’ll turn each row into a tuple exactly as you just did in the last exercise and append it to this list.
+Next, instead of totaling up the cost, you'll turn each row into a tuple exactly as you just did in the last exercise and append it to this list.
 For example: